spencertipping/tau/doc/utf9.md

 **TODO:** `tensor` spec

+### Signed vs unsigned ints
+Signed ints are promoted to `i64` before doing arithmetic, unsigned ints are allowed to overflow within their declared size.
+Signed int overflow is undefined, just like in C/C++.

+As a rule, use unsigned if you want specific overflow semantics and signed if you want "an int that's big enough" and don't want to set an upper bound on its size.

 ### Symbols
 Symbols are just integers, but they exist within a separate namespace to prevent collisions.
 Their mapping to strings (or anything else) is not specified.
 They can be any length, e.g. `01101100 00100000 ...` would encode a 32-byte symbol that could hold a SHA256.
 This could also be represented with a vectorized int of any size, but symbol equivalence will be a single op, as opposed to the vectorized `==` for ints.